mostafa-mahmoud/djenerator/README.md

 ## Requirements

 1. `django >= 1.10`.
-1. `pytz` is required to manually installed for `django < 1.11`, otherwise it is installed by django when it is required (it is not required for higher versions of django).
+1. `pytz` is required to be manually installed for `django < 1.11`, otherwise it is installed by django when it is required (it is not required for some higher versions of django).
 1. `pillow` if ImageFields are used, we don't require it be default, but django will.

 Our setup requires only `django`, other packages are reported by django.